 Akrotiri is a community of Limassol that stands out for its rich history and plethora of natural treasures.

-It is a village that is built southwest of the Aliki (Salt Lake) Limassol and northwest of Akrotiri.
+It is a village that is built southwest of the Aliki (Salt Lake) Limassol and northwest of the military base of Akrotiri.

 Photo: Κοινοτικό Συμβούλιο Ακρωτηρίου Ακρωτηρίου

 In Akrotiri, in particular at Aetokremmos, the first area of Cyprus inhabited by humans during the pre-Selian times was found.

 Particularly interesting are the data provided by the Environmental Education and Information Centre for the Hippopotamus who lived at that time in Akrotiri.
 The elimination of hippopotamuses is linked to the arrival of the first inhabitants of the area who used hippo meat for their food, their skin for clothing and their bones usually for tools.

 Akrotiri has discovered archaeological sites from various periods, such as the Hellenistic, Roman, Byzantine and Early Christian periods.
 On the southern coast of Akrotiri, 1500 carved graves of both Roman and Hellenistic periods have been discovered.
 Additionally, a devotional building of the Early Byzantine period has recently come to light.
 Finally, in Akrotiri there are many places of worship and other newer monuments.

 Photo: Dora Alexandrou

 It is worth mentioning that Akrotiri belongs to the British bases.
 In 1960, the villagers signed an agreement with the British troops to compensate them for leaving the village, but having the right to stay in the area 28 days a year to cultivate their land.
 The Akrotirians took the compensation, left the village and returned to stay the 28 days they were entitled to.
 Since then, however, they have not escaped from their village despite the strict instructions of the British army.
 Finally, in 1995, the British bases officially recognised the village.